 Typically, the person who spent the most time as the child’s caretaker before a custody case will be awarded primary physical custody while the other individual will receive visitation time.
 It is currently the standard for courts to split parenting time as evenly as is practical.
 The person with primary physical custody will usually have the right to receive child support from the other parent.

 Parents often share joint legal custody, except in cases where one is unfit or absent.
-In most cases, parents are required to work together to make the important decisions that affect their child’s life.
+In most cases, parents are required to work together to make important decisions that affect their child’s life.
 If one parent makes a major unilateral decision without the other’s input, that parent could file a motion seeking sanctions in court.
-A New Jersey attorney could explain which rights a mother may have in relation to parenting.
+A New Jersey attorney could explain which rights a mother may have concerning parenting.

-Protect Your Family with a New Jersey Mother’s Rights Attorney
+Protect Your Family with a NJ Mother’s Rights Attorney

 Mothers have the right to enforce the terms of their parenting agreements.
 If a father violates the agreement, he could be held accountable by a family law judge.
 Repeated violations, such as missing visitation time or failing to pay child support, could even result in criminal sanctions or jail time.